om-ai-lab/OmDet/README.md

 ***
 ## 🗓️ Updates
+* 03/12/2026：We are excited to announce that our models are now available on [ModelScope](https://modelscope.cn/models/Om_AI_Lab/omdet-turbo-swin-tiny-hf)!
 * 09/26/2024：OmDet-Turbo has been integrated into Transformers version 4.45.0.
 The code is available at [here](https://github.com/huggingface/transformers/tree/main/src/transformers/models/omdet_turbo), and the Hugging Face model is available at [here](https://huggingface.co/omlab/omdet-turbo-swin-tiny-hf).
 * 07/05/2024: Our new open-source project, [OmAget: A multimodal agent framework for solving complex tasks](https://github.com/om-ai-lab/OmAgent) is available !!!
 Additionally, OmDet has been seamlessly integrated as an OVD tool within it.
 Feel free to delve into our innovative multimodal agent framework.
 * 06/24/2024: Guidance for [converting OmDet-Turbo to ONNX](https://github.com/om-ai-lab/OmDet#:~:text=How%20To%20Export%20ONNX%20Model)